• Postgraduate taught

 Course overview

-This course is for students with a passion for biology, who wish to be trained in cutting-edge quantitative techniques in Ecology and Evolution with applications to wide range of real world problems, including Conservation.
+This course is for students who wish to be trained in cutting-edge quantitative techniques in Ecology and Evolution with applications to wide range of real-world problems.
+This includes ecosystem-based solutions for industrial bioprocessing and production, improving food production in agroecosystems, nature-based carbon capture, and biodiversity conservation.

-• Students leave with skills in computing, statistics, and mathematical modelling that give them a major edge in competing for PhDs and jobs
+Students leave with skills in data science, computing, statistics and machine learning/AI, mathematical modelling that give them a major edge in competing for jobs in NGos and industry as well PhDs.

 Computational tools are biology's next microscope, only better - learn to use them now!

-You’ll carry out an extended piece of independent research across eight months, and apply a range of quantitative methods as you advance your project management skills.
+Along with coursework on cutting edge topics in quantitative ecology and evolution, you’ll will carry out an extended piece of independent research across over a five-month project, where you will apply your growing range of skills and advance your project management skills.

 Structure